SurajBhar/surajbhar.github.io/_posts/2025-09-27-llm-training-pipeline.md

 ---
 layout: post
-title: "Understanding the GPT-Style Assistant Training Pipeline"
+title: Understanding the GPT-Style Assistant Training Pipeline
-description: "From raw text to aligned AI assistants — a clear overview of how models like ChatGPT are built"
+description: From raw text to aligned AI assistants — a clear overview of how models like ChatGPT are built

-tags: distill formatting # git version-control
 date: 2025-09-27 20:42:00
 tags: llms
 categories: ai-ml